MarcBruins/marcbruins.github.io/_posts/2019-01-05-store-secrets-safely-with-azure-keyvault-and-managed-identities.md

   *If it already works then it means your are logged in with the correct identity through the az-login command and that that identity has access policies in the keyvault.
 If you continue this way it means that every developer needs a identity with access policies to the key vault which could be a hassle.
 If you don't want that, and/or you want to know the alternatives read on..*

 ### Granting our local machine a trusted identity
 In order to develop locally there is only one step that remains.
-We need to grant our local machine a identity that is trusted by the key vault. **There are two ways we can do this.**.
+We need to grant our local machine a identity that is trusted by the key vault. **There are two ways we can do this**.
 One is adding your own identity and log in locally with that identity.
 The other one is faking that you are the trusted application.

 #### Add your own identity and give it access policies